dlopes7/dlopes7/README.md

 ### Hi there, I'm David Lopes 👋

 - 🔭 I work at [Dynatrace](https://dynatrace.com) as an extensions architect
-- 🌱 I’m currently learning Angular and Rust
+- 🌱 I’m currently learning React and Rust
-- ⚡ Fun fact: I live in Brazil and can play the Saxophone
+- ⚡ Fun fact: I live in Brazil and can play the Saxophone.
+I play PLD/SMN in FFXIV

 ### Connect with me: